jshvn/dotfiles/README.md

     * functions should strive to be `common` when possible, but there exist platform specific subdirectories

+### 🤓 Cheat details

+Perhaps one of the more useful aspects of these dotfiles is the included `$ cheat` infrastructure.

+There is a custom script `cheat.zsh` that gets sourced into ZSH when the dotfiles are installed that allows you to read beautified markdown files from within the terminal.
+I'm using this to store information about commands I use frequently enough to need to know how to use them correctly, but not frequently enough that I always remember exactly what the command syntax is.

+I have added a few really common ones I use in there so far, but this can be easily expanded by updating both `zsh/cheat/cheat.zsh` and `zsh/cheat/cheat.md` with the command to access the cheatfile and the appropriate cheatfile documentation.

 ## 📘 Notes

 If you change the location of this repo on the filesystem, you will need to re-run the `bootstrap.sh` or `link.sh` script again because the symlinks to the files within this repo will be broken.